 To get from Chiang Mai to Chiang Dao, leave from the Chang Puak Gate on the north side of the Old City’s Square Moat.
 Follow Route 107 for roughly 70 kilometers and you will see marker signs in English for Chiang Dao.
 It’s that simple!

 If you are staying at the Nest 1 or 2, Malees Nature Lovers Resort, or Chiang Dao Hut, turn left at the major intersection marked by the yellow star on the map below.

 |TIP: If you plan to ride a motorbike, make sure to wear long pants and a jacket or else wear sunscreen on your arms, back of your hands, and on the tops of your legs.
 It’s easy to get sunburned during the road trip.|

 Mini Van or Orange Bus from Chang Puak Bus Station

-You can contact the Chang Puak Bus Station at (053) 211-586 to confirm departure times and prices, although it may be best to get a Thai friend or your guesthouse’s receptionist to make arrangements and book tickets for you in Thai.
+You can contact the Chang Puak Bus Station at (053) 211-586 to confirm departure times and prices.
+However, it may be best to get a Thai friend or your guesthouse’s receptionist to make arrangements and book tickets for you in Thai.

-If all else fails, speak with the lady at the Information Desk (next to the ticket counter back at the bus station) and she can literally point you in the right direction.
+If all else fails, speak with the worker at the Information Desk.
+They are next to the ticket counter back at the bus station can point you in the right direction.

 Once you arrive at the orange Chiang Dao Bus Station, there is a motorbike rental about a kilometer away.
-It is directly left of the post office and costs around 400 baht per day.
+It is directly left of the post office and the price is 400 baht per day.